What will I study?

 Natural Resource Management

-You will be introduced to the principles underlying the exploitation of natural resources.
-This module cultivates a critical awareness of the social, economic and political importance of natural resource management.
+Explore the principles underlying the exploitation of natural resources, and cultivate a critical awareness of the social, economic and political importance of natural resource management.
 You will also evaluate the complex nature of managing natural resources.

 Environmental Law and Policy